HMS Milford (1759): Construction

-In sailing qualities Milford was broadly comparable with French frigates of equivalent size, but with a shorter and sturdier hull and greater weight in her broadside guns.
-She was also comparatively broad-beamed with ample space for provisions and the ship's mess, and incorporating a large magazine for powder and round shot.
+In sailing qualities, Milford was broadly comparable with French frigates of equivalent size, but with a shorter and sturdier hull and greater weight in her broadside guns.
+She was also comparatively broad-beamed with ample space for provisions and the ship's mess, and incorporated a large magazine for powder and round shot.
 (Note: Milfords dimensional ratios 3.57:1 in length to breadth, and 3.3:1 in breadth to depth, compare with standard French equivalents of up to 3.8:1 and 3:1 respectively.
 Royal Navy vessels of equivalent size and design to Milford were capable of carrying up to 20 tons of powder and shot, compared with a standard French capacity of around 10 tons.
 They also carried greater stores of rigging, spars, sails and cables, but had fewer ship's boats and less space for the possessions of the crew.)
 Taken together, these characteristics would enable Milford to remain at sea for long periods without resupply.
-She was also built with broad and heavy masts, which balanced the weight of her hull, improved stability in rough weather and made her capable of carrying a greater quantity of sail.
+She was also built with broad and heavy masts, which balanced the weight of her hull, improved stability in rough weather, and made her capable of carrying a greater quantity of sail.
 The disadvantages of this comparatively heavy design were a decline in manoeuvrability and slower speed when sailing in light winds.

 Her designated complement was 200, comprising two commissioned officers – a captain and a lieutenant – overseeing 40 warrant and petty officers, 91 naval ratings, 38 Marines and 29 servants and other ranks.
 (Note: The 29 servants and other ranks provided for in the ship's complement consisted of 20 personal servants and clerical staff, four assistant carpenters an assistant sailmaker and four widow's men.
 Unlike naval ratings, servants and other ranks took no part in the sailing or handling of the ship.)
 Among these other ranks were four positions reserved for widow's men – fictitious crew members whose pay was intended to be reallocated to the families of sailors who died at sea.

 Service history

 Following Spain's declaration of war, joining the French against Great Britain in the Seven Years' War, Milford fell in with an aviso carrying orders from Spain to its forces in Havana.
-The ships met off Cape Tiburon, the westernmost point of St Domingo and after fighting all day the aviso was forced to strike.
-The avisos commander sank his despatches and the only document received in Havana was a copy of the Madrid Gazette containing the Spanish declaration of war.
+The ships met off Cape Tiburon, the westernmost point of St Domingo, and after fighting all day, the aviso was forced to strike.
+The avisos commander sank his despatches, and the only document received in Havana was a copy of the Madrid Gazette containing the Spanish declaration of war.

+Milfords Captain John Burr arrived in Nantasket Road, Boston in March 1776 from England to join the North America station, bringing orders for its C-in-C Vice Admiral Molyneaux Shuldham.